bewithjonam/mapboxgl-spiderifier/README.md

 # mapboxgl-spiderifier

+**NOTE** this is not our library, simply publishing it via npm so we can consume it. if u want it back just hit us up mimio boyz for life

 Spiderify markers on mapbox-gl using marker overlays.
 Note it does not create the spiderfication in the canvas but on a overlay on top of the canvas.
 This uses mapboxgl.Marker to create markers and spider legs.

 Spiral/Circle positioning logic taken from and credits goes to https://github.com/jawj/OverlappingMarkerSpiderfier.